Living Donor Liver Transplant: Bypassing the Waiting List Improves Survival

 Most of the nation's transplant centers do not offer this procedure, but today, 10 to 15 percent of the University of Maryland Medical Center's liver transplants involve a living donor.

-"By transplanting patients earlier, when they are less sick, we achieve better survival," says John LaMattina, MD, Associate Professor of Surgery at the University of Maryland School of Medicine.
 In the ten quarters that ended in June 2016, UMMC's one-year adult living donor recipient survival rate was 96.3 percent compared with 92.34 percent nationwide.
 This survival rate was among the highest achieved in high- volume liver transplant programs nationwide.

 UMMC's stellar outcomes are especially noteworthy considering that its liver transplant program, which has the highest volume in the state of Maryland, is an outlier in its treatment of a very high proportion of medically underserved and severely ill patients.
 In calendar year 2017, nearly 65 percent of UMMC liver transplant patients were categorized as severely ill, a significantly higher percentage than those of other Mid-Atlantic transplant centers where less than half of recipients are categorized as severely ill.